hoopinwhoopin/NewsRagModel/README.md

 docker run -p 3000:3000 --env-file .env news-rag-chatbot
 \`\`\`

-### Vercel

-This project can be deployed to Vercel:

-1. Push to GitHub
-2. Import to Vercel
-3. Configure environment variables
-4. Deploy

 ## Project Structure

 - `/app`: Next.js app router pages and API routes